Chaired by Cambodia

 The NFWG’s work also includes: use of the Global Initiative Information Portal (GIIP) to uplift nuclear forensic capabilities self-assessment tools to help partner nations identify existing national nuclear forensics resources and gaps; exercises to help validate existing mechanisms and procedures to obtain and provide international nuclear forensics assistance; and promotion of nuclear forensics elements to be included in national response plans.

-Chaired by Argentina
+Chaired by ROK and Argentina

 The Response and Mitigation Working Group (RMWG) was established after the 2011 Plenary endorsed this topic as the third priority focus area.
 This working group will coordinate activities designed to produce best practices and recommendations for the response to a radiological/nuclear terrorist incident.
 Initial efforts will examine best practices related to crises when the potential threat exists to human life as a result of a radiological/nuclear terrorist threat or incident.

 The RMWG's objective is to support the ability to respond in an effective, timely, and coordinated manner to terrorist incidents involving nuclear or other radioactive materials as an essential element of a nuclear security framework.
 In support of this objective, the RMWG focuses on: